 Public involvement in stormwater pollution prevention and the Town’s stormwater program is highly encouraged.
 If you would like to participate or have ideas for ways to prevent stormwater pollution in Auburn, contact the Engineering Division.

 The purpose of an IDDE program is to systematically find and eliminate sources of non-stormwater discharges -- also known as "illicit" or "illegal" discharges -- to the drainage system.
-Under the General By-Laws (Chapter XIV: Stormwater Management, 14.02: Illicit Discharge) that the Town acts to help prevent and remove illicit discharges to the drainage system.
+Under the General By-Laws (Chapter XIV: Stormwater Management, 14.02: Illicit Discharge (PDF)) that the Town acts to help prevent and remove illicit discharges to the drainage system.
 Additional actions the Town has implemented under the IDDE program include:

 The objective of an effective construction stormwater runoff control program is to minimize or eliminate erosion and maintain sediment on site so that it is not transported in stormwater and allowed to discharge to waterbodies.
 Multiple Town entities including the Planning Department, Development and Inspectional Services, Department of Public Works and Conservation Commission work together to oversee and enforce the Town’s construction runoff control program.

 New development and redevelopment that disturbs one or more acres of land are required to try to manage stormwater where it falls and retain it on site.
 This can be accomplished through the use of low impact development techniques and the retention or treatment of runoff on site using green infrastructure.

 The Town implements good stormwater housekeeping practices in municipal operations to prevent pollution from entering the drainage system.
 Over 87 miles of roadway are swept and approximately 1,650 catch basins are regularly cleaned to prevent sediment and debris from entering waterbodies.
 Best practices are followed for winter road maintenance procedures and long-term maintenance of stormwater treatment infrastructure.
-Standard operating procedures for maintenance are followed at town-owned facilities, including the following:
+Standard operating procedures for maintenance are followed at town-owned facilities, including the following locations:

 The Town submits a report to EPA and MassDEP on an annual basis.
 The report summarizes actions completed in the past year for each of the six minimum control measures.